UK review by Ryan Naftulin

 Method of Exercise

 Most warrants will be freely exercisable in whole or in part by paying the cash exercise price.
 Many warrants also allow for what is called a “cashless exercise,” which allows the holder to exercise without paying cash by reducing the number of shares receivable by the holder by an amount equal in value to the aggregate exercise price that the holder would otherwise have to pay.
 Since the value of the exercise price is “netted out” from the shares that the holder receives upon exercise, this is sometimes called a “net exercise.”
-In the case of an issuer that is a private company, oftentimes the ability to cashless exercise is limited to a sale or public offering of the issuer.
+In the case of an issuer that is a private company, cashless exercise is often limited to a sale or public offering of the issuer.

 The expiration date is the date the warrant can no longer be exercised, and it sets the term of the warrant.
-Most warrants have terms of between 2 and 10 (and sometimes up to 12) years, depending on the nature and circumstances of the deal.
+Most warrants have terms between 2 and 10 (and sometimes up to 12) years, depending on the nature and circumstances of the deal.
 Typically, the longer the term is the more valuable the warrant is, since it provides more opportunity for a significant payout if the company has a successful exit or the stock otherwise appreciates in value.

 Treatment in a Sale of the Company or Other Corporate Events

 One of the key terms in many private company warrants is what happens to the warrant in a major corporate event, such as a sale of the company.
 Many warrants require advance notice of such an event, to enable the holder to decide whether or not to exercise.
 In many cases, the warrant will provide that either the warrant will be deemed automatically exercised immediately prior to the sale (usually through a cashless exercise) if the acquisition price is above the exercise price, or that the warrant will be assumed by the buyer.

 Similarly, a warrant may provide for specific treatment (e.g. advance notice, termination or automatic net exercise) in the case of the company’s IPO.